filecoin-project/lotus-docs/content/en/lotus/get-started/use-cases.md

 Lite nodes are a scaled down version of a normal lotus node.
 These nodes require connection to a lotus node to function.
 Once connected to the lotus node, these can only perform message signing and deal transactions.

 A lite node is useful when there are hardware constraints as lite node requires significantly less resources than a normal lotus node.
 Another use case would be to process transactions in parallel with other lite nodes behind a normal lotus node.
-This increses the efficiency of the system.
+This increases the efficiency of the system.